Michaelkedik/MIPS-based-MCU-Architecture/README.md

 The repositories in this project serve the following purposes:

-**VHDL:** This repository contains VHDL codes for the top entity and components.
+**DUT:** This repository contains VHDL codes for the top entity and components.
 These codes can be compiled using ModelSim and Quartus via change of basic parameters.

 **DOC:** This repository contains project documentation and a README file that provides an explanation of the VHDL files' purpose.